 In Luke 6:17-26 Jesus gives us the Beatitudes, teaching us to store up our treasures in Heaven and not on Earth.
-Preschoolers won’t understand all the blesseds and woes but they can understand that Jesus taught us the right way to act and interact with others and to store up our treasures in Heaven.
+Younger children won’t understand all the blesseds and woes but they can understand that Jesus taught us the right way to act and interact with others and to store up our treasures in Heaven.
 Through this lesson they will learn that the BEatittudes teach us to BE kind, humble, loving, and gentle.

 Bible Reference: Luke 6:17-26

 Target Age Group: This lesson was first written for younger children but could be adapted to any age group in Sunday School.

 Learning Aim: Jesus teaches us how to behave: be kind, humble, loving, and gentle.

 - Small heart (toy or cut out of paper)

 You say the Italicized words.
 Non-italicized words are directions.